Skip to content

 Quotas

-On Isilon everyone shares one global quota.
-Unfortunately it is not possible to see the quota status on the cluster.
+2. On Isilon all projects share one global quota limit and the HPC Platform team sets up individual project quotas.
+Unfortunately it is not currently possible for users to see the quota status on Isilon.

 df-ulhpc